theam/aday-ondemand-loop/docs/guide/content/user_guide/supported_repositories.md

 - Uploads target a *draft deposition* (existing or newly created in Zenodo).
 - Files are streamed directly to the deposition's bucket via HTTP PUT.

+### Repository Settings

+The **Repository Settings** section allows you to configure connector-specific settings for repositories you've previously used in the application.

+Whenever a new repository is accessed, its metadata is saved automatically.
+This metadata includes the repository's domain and allows the application to store and manage settings such as API keys, which are specific to each connector.
+These keys enable secure access and streamline future interactions with that repository.

+#### Repository Settings Page

+You can access the **Settings** page from the **Repositories** dropdown in the top navigation bar.
+This page displays a list of repositories you've previously interacted with.
+If an API key was added for a repository, it will be shown here.

+From this page, you can:

+- View all previously used repositories.
+- Edit existing API keys.
+- Add API keys for newly used repositories.
+- **Delete repositories** to remove their saved settings.

+Deleting a repository clears its associated settings and credentials from the application.
+This can be helpful for managing outdated or incorrect configurations.

+Configuring API keys ahead of time simplifies upload and download operations, particularly when working with draft datasets from platforms like **Dataverse**.